neoremind/fluent-validator/README.md

 }
 ```

-To perform a validation of constraint, we have the class extending `ValidatorHandler` class and implementing `Validator` interface.
-CarSeatCountValidator is able to do validation on a primitive *int* value.
+To perform validation of constraint, we have the class extending `ValidatorHandler` class and implementing `Validator` interface, so that CarSeatCountValidator is able to do validation on a primitive *int* value.

 If the seat count is less than two, it will return false and an error message is put into the context.
-If fail fast strategy is enabled, the result output would be:
+If *fail fast* strategy is enabled, the result output would be:

     Result{hasError=true, errorMsgs=[Seat count is not valid, invalid value=99]}

 If the seat count validates successfully, it will return true.
-So that the process goes to the next validator.
-If all the fields do not violate any constraint, the result output would be:
+So that the process goes on to the next validator.
+If none of the fields violate any constraint, the result output would be:

     Result{hasError=false, errorMsgs=null}